automotive-grade-linux/docs-agl/docs/sec-blueprint/08-Hardening.md

 Secure Boot Software Flow Steps
 -------------------------------

-1. After power on, the secure processor will perform the verification of the Stage 1 boot image, the stage 2 boot image and the Secure loader image.
+1. After power on, the processor will perform the verification of the Stage 1 boot image, the stage 2 boot image and the Secure loader image.

     a.
-If any of the images fail the verification process the device will restart.
+If any of the images fail the verification process the device will not boot.

 2. Upon successful verification of all of the boot and loader images, the secure process will initiate the Stage 1 boot process.